Associate Professor and Resident Physician in Occupational and Environmental Medicine.

 - Deepen the understanding of how non-standard work arrangements affect individuals, families and communities and how these contribute to inequalities in work environment, health and well-being.

 - Identify initiatives that counteract the negative effects of non-standard work arrangements and increase the ability of workers to participate, exercise empowerment, and live healthy lives.

-In addition to this, I also participate and support several other research projects, including Latin America, Myanmar and Palestine
+In addition to this, I have also participated and supported several other research projects in Latin America, Myanmar and Palestine

-Most of our research is funded by Forte and involves researchers from other universities in Sweden, Belgium, Spain, Chile, USA and Canada.
+Most of my research is funded by Forte and involves researchers from other universities in Sweden, Belgium, Spain, Chile, USA and Canada.